This is my full review for RightMessage to help you make a decision if it’s right for you.

 And what I also like is that their support is really personal.

 Usually, I get an email back from one of the co-founders, Brennan or Shai.

 I really like that, because it shows that they care.

-I’ve also used lots of tools with massive customer bases who just outsourced their support to firms overseas 🤦
+I’ve also used lots of tools with massive customer bases who just outsourced their support to firms overseas without much product knowledge 🤦

 But Brennan & Shai rock 🙌

 They always help me out when I’m in need.